 Gwynedd is a full member of the Athletic Association of the Catholic Academies (AACA).
 There are two distinct ninth grade teams – basketball in the Winter and lacrosse in the Spring.
 The ninth grade teams play in the MONTCO Scheduling group.

 Students are not permitted to play two sports in the same season.
 They are also encouraged to make wise decisions regarding membership in activities in order to avoid too many conflicts.

 ACTIVITIES: The Ministry and Service Team plan all of the liturgies and prayer services during the school year.
 Students select readings, correspond with the music department to solidify songs, write intercessions and choose theme.
-They are also responsible for all reconciliation services.

 MEMBERSHIP: All students interested in Music are invited to participate in some phase of the Department.

 OBJECTIVES: Our music activities and clubs, designed to develop the musical skills, abilities and creative talent of our students, contribute to the cultural life of the school and community and add to the beauty and meaning of school worship.